 Title: Select this checkbox to give the widget a title.
 With a title, you can also use a label, such as Figure or Diagram.
 These labels are automatically numbered for you throughout the book.

 Caption: Select this checkbox to give the widget a caption.
 In your completed book, readers can scroll captions if all their text isn’t visible.

 Background: Select this checkbox to customize the background behind the widget.
 Drag the Margin slider to change how much of the background appears.

 Accessibility Description: Add accessibility descriptions for VoiceOver (the Apple screen reader for those with impaired vision) to read when objects are viewed on iPhone, iPad, or Mac.
 If you leave this field empty, VoiceOver speaks the object’s default description.

 VoiceOver automatically reads text associated with widgets, such as titles, labels, and captions.

-You can enable a widget to appear full screen when a reader taps it.
+You can enable a widget to appear larger when a reader taps or clicks it.